repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/kubernetes.rst

 This deployment requires the :ref:`guide/general/keys:Online Key`.
 See the chapter :ref:`guide/general/keys:Singing Keys`

-.. centered:: You can skip it if you already have the online key.
+.. centered:: Skip if the online key has been secured.

 RSTUF Command Line Interface (CLI) provides a feature for :ref:`guide/repository-service-tuf-cli/index:Key Generation (``generate\`\`)`